vsm/nlp-to-vsm/README.md

 ## What is VSM?
 VSM is an elegant method that biologists (or any other non-IT specialists) can use to represent _any_ type of knowledge, with _any_ amount of context details (even context on context recursively), in a computable form.

 VSM creates a unique combination of semantic **computability**, extreme **flexibility** (manageable via templates also), and human-oriented **intuitiveness**.
-This makes this technology both practical and comfortable to use by domain experts like biologists, chemists, etc.
+This makes this technology both practical and comfortable for use by domain experts like biologists, chemists, etc.

 See [vsm.github.io](https://vsm.github.io) for all info on VSM, &nbsp;(esp. the [vsm-box demo](https://vsm.github.io/demo), and the [causalBuilder](https://mi2cast.github.io/causalBuilder) interface as a use-case).